awsdocs/amazon-api-gateway-developer-guide/doc_source/sell-api-as-saas-on-aws-marketplace.md

-# Sell Your API Gateway APIs through AWS Marketplace<a name="sell-api-as-saas-on-aws-marketplace"></a>
+# Sell your API Gateway APIs through AWS Marketplace<a name="sell-api-as-saas-on-aws-marketplace"></a>

 After you build, test, and deploy your APIs, you can package them in an API Gateway [usage plan](api-gateway-api-usage-plans.md) and sell the plan as a Software as a Service \(SaaS\) product through AWS Marketplace\.
 API buyers subscribing to your product offering are billed by AWS Marketplace based on the number of requests made to the usage plan\.